EVEInsight/Insight/README.md

 **How do I run more than one feed service?**

-Insight can only run one feed service type per Discord channel.
-If you wish to run more feeds create more text channels and run the ```!create``` command.
+Insight can only run one feed service per Discord channel.
+Create more text channels and create a feed service in each.
 Note: Insight does not support feeds in direct message or conversations.

 **How do I add, manage, or remove one of my previously added SSO tokens?**

 Direct message the bot with the ```!sync``` command and select an option.
+You can always revoke tokens under [third party applications.](https://community.eveonline.com/support/third-party-applications/)

-**What do all the stats mean on the bot's currently playing message?**
+**What do all the stats mean on the bot's watching message?**

 Insight keeps track of delays for service reliability.
 See the [wiki article](https://github.com/Nathan-LS/Insight/wiki/Color-codes-and-bot-status) for a detailed description.